gabkhanfig/CubicScript/docs/SCRIPT.md

 For non-trivially copyable types, they must implement the `Copy` interface, (this is done by default for trivially copyable types).
 This is done to make copies explicit to the programmer in situations where they can have meaningful performance implications.

-Struct members will **never** be moved, only copied.
+class members will **never** be moved, only copied.

 ## References

-Reference (pointers) are always either immutable `*` or mutable `*mut`, but in a const context, will be forced to be immutable for structs that implement the `Const` interface, even if a mutable reference is alive.
+Reference (pointers) are always either immutable `*` or mutable `*mut`, but in a const context, will be forced to be immutable for classes that implement the `Const` interface, even if a mutable reference is alive.
 Unlike rust, there are no restrictions to how many references can be alive.
 This is done for the sake of ease of use.
 Since there are no concerns with data races due to `const fn`, this is reasonable.

 References have their held data be assigned, or have the actual pointer address be assigned.
 To assign the actual held value, the point must be dereferenced using the `variable.* =` syntax.